 Also, experts can inadvertently lose confidential information or data, or be the victim of a hacking attack or other cyber event, which can lead to both claims for compensation and possibly also fines from the ICO.

-Even more concerning, surgeons can and do get referred to the GMC for reasons arising from their expert witness work alone.
+Even more concerning, surgeons and doctors can and do get referred to the GMC for reasons arising from their expert witness work alone.
 Referrals can be made by the instructing party, the other side or even the Judge if he or she considers that the expert has significantly failed in their duty to the court.

 Is insurance necessary for expert work?

 If you do the sort of expert witness work that requires you to hold a licence to practise (for example because a clinical examination is part of your instruction) then you need to hold medical indemnity insurance to comply with GMC requirements and avoid a professional conduct breach.